 TILA is a payment of up to $1,500 from the Australian Government to help eligible young people who are in, or have been in, formal out-of-home care with their successful transition to independence.

 Young people can apply for TILA from any Australian state or territory jurisdiction from age 15 years until they turn 26.
 Unaccompanied humanitarian minors are also eligible for TILA.

-If a young person is still in care, it is the responsibility of the child protection worker to talk with them about TILA as part of leaving care planning and at their last quarterly care review before they exit care (as young people can apply for TILA when they are in the process of leaving care or up to 12 weeks before exiting care).
-Young people can also be advised how they apply for TILA after they have left care if this would better suit their needs.
+If a young person is still in care, you are responsible for talking with them about TILA as part of leaving care planning and at their last quarterly care review before they exit care (as young people can apply for TILA when they are in the process of leaving care or up to 12 weeks before exiting care).
+You should also advise young people how they can apply for TILA after they have left care, if this suites thier needs better.

-When any young person who is in care or has exited care applies for TILA, workers should discuss with them what they would like to use the allowance for and how they will be supported to access it.
+When any young person (in care or has exited care) applies for TILA, you should discuss with them what they would like to use the allowance for and how they will be supported to access it.